ministryofjustice/hmpps-central-session/README.md

 **Pointing to the API**

-You will need to set the environment variable for the Sessions API to point to wiremock similar to how the Auth API is setup - this is usually in `feature.env` and can be set to:
+You will need to set the environment variable for the Sessions API to point to wiremock similar to how the Auth API is setup - this is usually in `feature.env` and should be set to:

 ```
 SESSION_API_URL=http://localhost:9091/session